 There are some vendors who specialize in advisor business valuations, buy side and sell side M&A, buyer and seller matchmaking, and other services in our industry, that makes more money off of their advisor clients by referring a loan that gets closed by the SBA bank than they make from the actual professional services they provided to the advisor.

 While paying referral fees in and of itself isn’t necessarily a bad thing, these commissions aren’t small, aren’t being disclosed, and frequently are detrimental to the advisor compared to other options they have available.

-There are firms of course who will refer a SBA Bank as just a way to help their advisors with lender options and do not receive kickbacks for doing so.
+There are firms of course who will refer an SBA Bank as just a way to help their advisors with lender options and do not receive kickbacks for doing so.
 In fact, many of these firms would never dream of doing so.
-Others however, have different standards.
+Others, however, have different standards.

 If you’re an advisor affiliated with a firm or using a vendor that is only partnered with and promoting one SBA bank, you should ask yourself why that is, and exactly whose best interest is being served.

 When a firm or vendor refers an advisor to AdvisorLoans it’s not because they are getting a kickback for doing so.
 AdvisorLoans doesn’t pay kickbacks for advisor referrals, nor do we accept referral fees when we recommend valuation, M&A, and legal consultants and vendors an advisor may need for their loan.

 If you were referred to AdvisorLoans, it’s because they want you to work with a Loan Advisor who is looking out for your best lending interest, not their own financial interest, and certainly not that of some SBA bank.